12 Powerful Communication Strategies to Boost Results

 3. Become a Master of Nonverbal Communication

-As someone who spends time presenting and public speaking, I'm hyper-aware of my nonverbal cues.
+As someone who spends time presenting and speaking in public, I’m hyper-aware of my nonverbal cues.
 I maintain eye contact, have an open and inviting posture, and speak with energy and enthusiasm.
 These minor adjustments can make a difference in how my message is received.

 4. Become an Exceptional Listener